samfisherirl/Jsons-for-AHKv2/README.md

 var := Jsons.Dump(obj, indent:=0)
 ```

-Convert to map (and in the future, I'll look to try to convert to objects a la https://github.com/Jim-VxE/AHK-Lib-JSON_ToObj)
+Convert to map
 ```autohotkey
 obj := Jsons.Load(&text)
 ```

+In the future, I'll look to try to convert to objects a la https://github.com/Jim-VxE/AHK-Lib-JSON_ToObj